vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 **The problem:** Weights are well-behaved and easy to compress.
 Activations are wild—they have outliers that ruin everything.

-**The seesaw analogy:** Picture two people on a seesaw—one heavyweight (difficult activations with outliers), one lightweight (easy weights).
+Picture two people on a seesaw: one heavyweight (difficult activations with outliers), one lightweight (easy weights).
 SmoothQuant transfers some weight from the heavy side to the light side, balancing the seesaw so both can be handled equally.

 **Under the hood:**
 - Mathematically shifts the quantization difficulty from activations to weights